 I received my BSc in General Biology from the University of California, San Diego, and also completed my MSc in Biology at UCSD as part of the Contiguous BS/MS program.
 As an undergraduate, I swam on the UCSD Women’s Swim Team and was a co-founder and historian of the UCSD Scuba Club.
 For my master’s research, I studied under the guidance of Dr. Jonathan Shurin.

 During my free time, I enjoy exploring the great outdoors.
-Hiking, backpacking, and photography are a few of my favorite hobbies, which have led me to develop a strong affinity for the Sierra Nevada and deserts of the American Southwest.
+Hiking, backpacking, climbing, and photography are a few of my favorite hobbies, which have led me to develop a strong affinity for the Sierra Nevada and deserts of the American Southwest.